Digi-Dojo/MFront-StartupsAndUsers/README.md

 In the case that the backend is not responding, you can manually trigger a redeploy using the following deploy hook:
 [Deploy Hook](https://api.render.com/deploy/srv-ch96vc3hp8u0vhacfd9g?key=kXndqBDjn04)

+## Branch Information

+- **vanillaReact**: This branch hosts the vanilla React version of the project.
+The deployed version can be found [here](https://mfront-startupsandusers.onrender.com/).

+- **authenticationGoogle**: This branch contains a work-in-progress implementation of Google sign-in.
+Stay tuned for updates.